Shahbaz Sharif becomes interim chief of ruling PML-N

-Shahbaz Sharif was unanimously elected as interim president of Pakistan's ruling PML-N on Tuesday while his elder brother and ousted prime minister Nawaz Sharif was made the beleaguered party's 'Quaid' (top leader) for life time.

-Shahbaz Sharif was unanimously elected as interim president of Pakistan's ruling PML-N on Tuesday while his elder brother and ousted prime minister Nawaz Sharif was made the beleaguered party's 'Quaid' (top leader) for life time.
+Shahbaz Sharif, Punjab province chief minister, was today elected as interim president of the PML-N while his elder brother and ousted prime minister Nawaz Sharif was made the ruling party's 'Quaid' for life time.

-The Pakistan Muslim League-Nawaz (PML-N) elected its new head days after the Supreme Court disqualified 68-year-old Nawaz as the chief of his party and struck down all decisions taken by him as the party head.
+Shahbaz Sharif, Punjab province chief minister, was today elected as interim president of the PML-N while his elder brother and ousted prime minister Nawaz Sharif was made the ruling party's 'Quaid' for life time.
+The PML-N elected its new head days after the Supreme Court disqualified 68-year-old Nawaz as the chief of his party and struck down all decisions taken by him as the party head.

-Shahbaz, the 66-year-old chief minister of Punjab province, has been elected as the party's president for 45 days by its central working committee (CWC) in a meeting held in Sharif's Model Town Lahore residence today.
+Shahbaz, 66, has been elected as the party's president for 45 days by its central working committee (CWC) in a meeting held in Sharif's Model Town Lahore residence today.

 In the meeting, Nawaz proposed the name of Shahbaz for the party's interim president which was unanimously approved by the CWC.